Palio di Asti

 The Palio is Asti and, year after year, has been recognizing itself over the centuries in the horse race, in the charm of an ancient collective ritual.

-Sounds The neigh of the horses lining up on the rope.
-The songs of challenge of the contradaioli (contrada members) The announcement “Asti runs the Palio is running!” shouted in a loud voice by the Captain.
+The sounds.
+The neighing of horses lining up at the rope.
+The defiant songs of the of the competing districts.
+The announcement “We’re running the Palio!”, shouted out loud by the Captain.

 People.
-Everyone lined up for their faction (twenty-one districts, villages or municipalities), everyone engaged in preparations since the previous year.
-Because the Palio takes place in one day, but lasts for a year.
+All lined up for its faction (twenty-one districts, villages or municipalities), each involved in the preparations since the year before.
+Because the Palio is run in one day, but lasts a year.

 Settembre